cjonuonga/Flight-Tracker/README.md

 # Plane-app
-A flight search web application using an API, Jinja2 templating and Bootstrap
+A flight search web application that displays current & future flights upon user input using an API along with Jinja2 templating and Bootstrap.